arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 To use the seaborn library to make visualizations, you need to import it.

 By convention, you import it with the shorthand `sns`.
-This is optional, but we do recommend you do that because when you look at seaborn code online, you'll nearly always see it with that same abbreviation; following that convention will make your code more comprable to examples you see online.
+This is optional, but we do recommend you do that because when you look at seaborn code online, you'll nearly always see it with that same abbreviation; following that convention will make your code more comparable to examples you see online.

 ```Python
 import seaborn as sns